Updated on March 9, 2017

 Here’s an interview of Dr. Gail Naughton talking about Histogen’s updates following the WCHR.

-The outcome of these interviews presents the facts that Shiseido will be initiating their Japan-approval study within a matter of weeks.
+These interviews provide poignant updates about each company’s development timeline.
+Shiseido will be initiating their Japan-approval study within a matter of weeks.
 When all goes well with that, they will be able to offer Replicel’s RCH-01 hair regeneration therapy in 2018.
 That’s pretty neat.
-Also, Dr. Naughton announced that Histogen is currently active in getting a Phase III trial initiated in Mexico or Asian countries which could lead to a product release in late 2017/early 2018.
+Also, Dr. Naughton announced that Histogen is currently active in getting a phase 3 trial initiated in Mexico or Asian countries which could lead to a product release in late 2017/early 2018.
 For someone living in the US, like myself, going to Mexico in late 2017 for some HSC injections sounds rather appealing.